2

 How much do part time doctor jobs pay per year?

-As of Jun 16, 2026, the average yearly pay for part time doctor in Georgia is $104,884.00, according to ZipRecruiter salary data.
+As of Aug 20, 2026, the average yearly pay for part time doctor in Georgia is $104,884.00, according to ZipRecruiter salary data.
 Most workers in this role earn between $82,700.00 and $123,300.00 per year, depending on experience, location, and employer.

-What are part time doctors?
+What is a part time doctor?

 Part time doctors are medical professionals who work fewer hours than a standard full-time physician schedule, often to accommodate personal commitments, pursue other interests, or achieve a better work-life balance.
 They may work in hospitals, clinics, private practices, or telemedicine, and their duties typically include diagnosing illnesses, prescribing treatments, and providing patient care.
 Part time doctors usually have the same qualifications and responsibilities as full-time doctors but have flexible or reduced working hours.

-What are the key skills and qualifications needed to thrive as a Part Time Doctor, and why are they important?
+What are the key skills and qualifications needed to thrive as a part time doctor, and why are they important?

 To thrive as a Part Time Doctor, you need a medical degree, a valid medical license, and proven clinical competence in your specialty.
 Familiarity with electronic health records (EHRs), diagnostic tools, and telemedicine platforms is often required.
 Excellent communication, time management, and adaptability are crucial soft skills for balancing varying schedules and patient needs.
 These competencies ensure effective patient care, regulatory compliance, and efficient workflow in flexible or limited-hour settings.